Annual Requirements for Law Office PC/LLC/LLP

 4. Secretary of State Filings: Copies of any amendments to the Articles of Incorporation, Articles of Organization or Registration, or biannual Business Entity Reports of each law firm that are filed with the Secretary of State's office are also required to be filed with the Board of Law Examiners.
 These documents can be uploaded by going to your corporate account and selecting the "Upload New Document" button at the bottom of the page.

-5. Relinquish the Certificate of Registration for a Now-Closed Law Office: If your law office has closed and is no longer in business, or if your law firm no longer employs any lawyers with active attorney licenses, then it is not eligible to renew the Certificate of Registration and it must relinquish the Certificate of Registration.
-Law offices wishing to relinquish should contact Rebecca Smith at (317) 232-2502.
+5. Relinquish the Certificate of Registration for a Now-Closed Law Office: If your law office has closed and is no longer in business, or if your law firm no longer employs any lawyers with active attorney licenses, then it is not eligible to renew the Certificate of Registration, and it must relinquish the Certificate of Registration.
+If you have any questions, please contact Brian Sanders at (317) 234-2295.